The Lord Mayor

 The Lord Mayor’s Charity Appeal

 Each Lord Mayor selects a number of charities and promotes fundraising events during their year of office.
-This year, the Lord Mayor is supporting the following four charities:
+For further details on this year’s chosen charities please visit the Lord Mayor’s Charity Appeal page.